nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

-**Note:** In the `/etc/harmony-ap/clientauthentication.xml` configuration examples, the `disableCNCheck` attribute specifies whether it is checked if the host name specified in the URL matches the host name specified in the Common Name (CN) of the server's certificate.
+**Note:** In the `/etc/harmony-ap/clientauthentication.xml` configuration examples, the `disableCNCheck` attribute specifies whether it is checked if the host name specified in the URL matches the host name specified in the Common Name (CN) of the server's TLS certificate.
 In the examples the value is `true` which means that the check is disabled.
 However, in production environment the value should be set to `false`.
 In the default configuration the value of the `disableCNCheck` attribute is `false`.